-After the URL has been filtered, New Relic Browser analyzes requests and splits URLs into segments on separator characters (dots for domains, slashes for paths).
+After the URL has been filtered, Browser analyzes requests and splits URLs into segments on separator characters (dots for domains, slashes for paths).
 Browser also preserves useful terms and uses them in the automated grouping.
 Domain information is separated by port number automatically, so that (for example) HTTP and HTTPS endpoints are listed separately.

 Add URL groupings

-You can modify how New Relic Browser groups your metrics by adding to your application's URL allow list.
+You can modify how Browser groups your metrics by adding to your application's URL allow list.
 Adding segments makes these terms always appear in your URL groups for new data reported to New Relic.
 They will never be rolled up to

 Order is not important when listing multiple segments.
 However, make sure the segments you add exactly match the way the segments appear in your URLs.
 If a URL path segment ends in